fastrgv/AdaGate/README.md

 ## required for running:

-* graphics card & driver that supports OpenGL version 3.3 or later;
+* graphics card with ample memory & updated driver that supports OpenGL version 3.3 or later.
-* GNU/Linux or a Mac running OS-X;
+* Windows, GNU/Linux or OSX;
-* optional game controller or joystick.
+* optional game controller or joystick (untested on Windows).
-* OS-X:  must have OpenAL.framework, which comes on v10.4 and newer
+* OSX:  must have OpenAL.framework, which comes on v10.4 and newer

-## Open Source libraries included to allow rebuilding:
-* SFML, SDL2, FLAC, ogg, vorbis, jpeg, openal
-* the included "bindings" directory contains Ada interfaces:
-	* AdaPngLib
-	* gl
-	* sdlada

-## Rebuild Requirements:
-* systems:  OS-X or GNU/Linux
-* a recent GNAT-GPL Ada compiler from AdaLibre
-* Xcode g++ compiler, if using OS-X

-Note that the module that defines the Ada interface to SFML-AUDIO, snd4ada_hpp.ads, was created with the command: "g++ -c -fdump-ada-spec -C snd4ada.hpp" which references a minimalistic C++ utility snd4ada.
-Thus, if you redefine the interface snd4ada.hpp, you will need to recreate the interface spec snd4ada_hpp.ads by this method.
+### Note on Intel embedded graphics
+* This hardware use system RAM;  8Gb is barely enough and the drivers I've experienced exhibit annoying flaws, although the game is still playable.

 ## Running adagate:
-Unzip the archive and you will see a new directory appear with a name like "bundle_date", that you should rename to something like "adagate_install_directory".
+Unzip the archive, open a commandline terminal, and cd to the install directory.

-Linux users should then cd to adagate_install_directory, then type "adagate_gnu" to start the game.
+Linux users should type "adagate_gnu" to start the game.
 You may also double click its icon in file manager.

+Similarly, Windows users type "adagate.exe".
+Note that the DLLs must be collocated with the Windows binary.

 Mac users may initiate the game by navigating to the installation directory in Finder and clicking the "adagate.app" icon named "AdaGate".

-The adagate_install_directory should contain a subdirectory named "data".
+The install directory should contain a subdirectory named "data".
 It contains shaders, skyboxes, sound and texture data, as well as the puzzle definitions.

 An optional command line parameter of 1..5 will choose the Degree-of-Difficulty [DOD], but it is normally unnecessary since the DoD increments itself after each game.
 If you succeed at DoD= 3 or 4 then you are ready to try WorldCupSokerban or RufaSok!